 NM Mojo Competition Team

-The New Mexico Mojo Competitive Team was founded in 2001and is intended for kids and teens interested in pursuing rock climbing as a sport.
-Practices consist of plenty of climbing workouts complemented by training exercises and skills classes.
+The New Mexico Mojo Competitive Team was founded in 2001 and is consistently one of the top 10 teams in the nation with several national athletes and professional climbers coming out of the program.
+This program is intended for athletes interested in pursuing rock climbing as a sport.
+Practices consist of a variety of climbing workouts complemented by training exercises and skills classes.

-Invitations to join the team are based on two criteria: (1) the athlete’s performance at the tryout event, and (2) for existing members, a performance review of the previous season.
+Invitations to join the team are based on two criteria: (1) the athlete’s performance at the tryout event, and (2) for existing members, a review of the previous season's performance.
 The social dynamics of each team will also be taken into consideration.
-Existing members are not guaranteed an invitation to come back, regardless of whether or not they had strikes against them.
+Existing members are not guaranteed an invitation to come back, regardless of whether they had accomplishments or strikes against them.

 - Sign and submit the Competitive Team Agreement

 - Attend 90% of practices; must make every effort to arrive on time